 3.1 Project Site Upgrades Developer must finish all necessary Project Site upgrades to comply with all requirements of the PA.
 Upon completion of the Project Site, the Developer must notify KYTC and schedule a Site inspection, as detailed in Task 3.4.
 Developer must provide KYTC with as-built plans prior to Site inspection, as well as a signed letter certifying that the Project Site, including equipment and utility work, is in full compliance with the PA.
 The as-built plans should be in a format consistent with the design plans submitted in Task 2.2 (Final Design).
 Note: This is generally civil/site work and utility work needed to support the EVSE installation.
 The EVSE installation, Task 3.2, could occur anytime from early in 3.1 to after 3.1 is complete. В. С. D. Documentation proving all work on the Project Site has been completed.
 This could include proof of inspections required by permits, photos, and invoices Copies of approved permits As-built plans Signed certification of Project Site compliance Documentation that all project elements and materials meet required certifications 3.2 EVSE Installation Developer must obtain and install the EVSE, as specified in the Developer's Final Site Plan and construction drawings.
 The EVSE must meet the requirements of this PA.
 Developer must notify KYTC upon final installation of the EVSE.
-Note: This is the charging station installation which could occur anytime from very early in 3.1 to after 3.1 is complete. В. С. Proof of delivery of EVSE Notification of start of EVSE installation Notification of completion of EVSE installation Documentation that all project elements and materials meet required certifications including third-party certifications to appropriate UL standard 3.3 EVSE Commissioning and Testing Developer must conduct all testing included in the Commissioning Plan, per Task 2.7.
+Note: This is the charging station installation which could occur anytime from very early in 3.1 to after 3.1 is complete.
+B. C. Proof of delivery of EVSE Notification of start of EVSE installation Notification of completion of EVSE installation Documentation that all project elements and materials meet required certifications including third-party certifications to appropriate UL standard 3.3 EVSE Commissioning and Testing Developer must conduct all testing included in the Commissioning Plan, per Task 2.7.
 Developer must notify KYTC of the testing date 5 business days ahead of planned testing so that KYTC can attend, if desired.
+As part of the commissioning process, Developer must contact local emergency responders to show them where emergency shutoffs are located.
 Notification of testing date Completed test template submitted in Task 2.7 confirming all tests have been passed